paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 <a id="section-1746"></a>
 ## § 1746.
 Partition of Federal National Mortgage Association into Federal National Mortgage Association and Government National Mortgage Association; assets and liabilities; operations

-The purposes of this title include the partition of the Federal National Mortgage Association as heretofore existing into two separate and distinct corporations, each of which shall have continuity and corporate succession as a separated portion of the previously existing corporation.
+The purposes of this title 11 See References in Text note below. include the partition of the Federal National Mortgage Association as heretofore existing into two separate and distinct corporations, each of which shall have continuity and corporate succession as a separated portion of the previously existing corporation.
 One of such corporations, to be known as Federal National Mortgage Association, will be a Government-sponsored private corporation, will retain the assets and liabilities of the previously existing corporation accounted for under [section 1719 of this title](./chapter-013-national-housing.md#section-1719), and will continue to operate the secondary market operations authorized by such section 1719.
-The other, to be known as Government National Mortgage Association, will remain in the Government, will retain the assets and liabilities of the previously existing corporation accounted for under sections 1720 11 See References in Text note below. and 1721 of this title, and will continue to operate the special assistance functions and management and liquidating functions authorized by such sections 1720 1 and 1721.
+The other, to be known as Government National Mortgage Association, will remain in the Government, will retain the assets and liabilities of the previously existing corporation accounted for under sections 1720 1 and 1721 of this title, and will continue to operate the special assistance functions and management and liquidating functions authorized by such sections 1720 1 and 1721.

 ### Statutory Notes

 #### References in Text
-This title, referred to in text, means title VIII of Pub.
+This title, referred to first time appearing in text, means title VIII of Pub.
 L. 90–448, which enacted this section, amended sections 24, 378, 1431, 1436, 1464, 1716, 1717 to 1723a, 1723c and 1757 of this title, [section 709 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section709&num=0&edition=prelim), Crimes and Criminal Procedure, section 846 of former Title 31, Money and Finance, section 1820 [now 3720] of Title 38, Veterans’ Benefits, section 612 of former Title 40, Public Buildings, Property, and Works, and sections 1452b, 3534 and 3535 of Title 42, The Public Health and Welfare, and enacted provisions set out as notes under this section and [section 1721 of this title](./chapter-013-national-housing.md#section-1721).

 [Section 1720 of this title](./chapter-013-national-housing.md#section-1720), referred to in text, was repealed by Pub.
 L. 98–181, title I [title IV, § 483(a)], Nov.
 30, 1983, 97 Stat.
 1240.